 Bettors now bored?

 The league sought to fill the void created once the Super Bowl ends in February.
-Having markets like New Jersey to offer betting was supposed to help things.
+Having options at New Jersey online betting sites was supposed to help things.

 Honestly, the games didn’t draw a lot of attention in the consumer-saturated Northeast.
 Maybe lacking a team in one of the area’s major markets would have helped.